Shejwal-01/QRCODE_Generator_Decoder/README.md

 Generating QR Codes: Open index.html, input your data (e.g., text or URL), and the app generates a QR code for you.

-Scanning QR Codes: Open reader.html, grant camera access, and point your camera at a QR code to automatically decode it live in the browser.
+Scanning QR Codes: Upload qr img, png, jpeg to decode it.

 Contributing